yuehaowang/OpenGL_grocery/README.md

 ### On macOS

-Install packages below via *Homebrew*.
+Install packages listed below via *Homebrew*.
 In addition, you may also need to install *Xcode*, which encompasses C/C++ build tools and essential frameworks for development.

 ```bash
 brew install glew